Banda Islands, Indonesia

 The Banda Islands are renowned for their pristine coral reefs and abundant marine life, making them a haven for snorkelling and diving enthusiasts.
 One of the highlights of our trip was exploring the vibrant underwater world around Banda Neira and the neighbouring islands.

-Equipped with snorkelling gear, we ventured to sites like Pulau Hatta and Pulau Ai, where the coral gardens are really amazing.
+Equipped with snorkelling gear, we ventured to sites like Pulau Hatta and Pulau Ai, where the coral gardens are truly remarkable.
 The water was so clear that it felt like we were swimming in a giant aquarium, surrounded by schools of colourful fish and sea turtles.
 Unfortunately, we did not see a reef shark, which are also common.

 The beach of Hatta Island as part of the Banda Islands in Indonesia